 After many years of rehab and counseling for Randy, he called me one day and told me he had made a decision on his own and it was the right one.
 With his cognitive problems related to decision-making, thinking something through and coming up with the right answer has always been a big deficit due to the TBI.

-I married Randy in 1970 despite his serious injuries from serving in Vietnam.
+Carol married Randy in 1970 despite his serious injuries from serving in Vietnam.
 Randy was a strong Marine.
 He was young and very bright.
-A that time, the only noticeable injury was the loss of his left eye.
+At that time, the only noticeable injury was the loss of his left eye.
 Randy held at least seven jobs with large companies.
 However, he would only last two years.
-I began to realize something was off.
+Carol began to realize something was off.
 After many years of advocating for him at the VA, he was diagnosed with cognitive deficits from a traumatic brain injury.
 The next years were the worst.
-We had two girls and I had to play the role of both parents.
-I ran the house and was in charge of three lives.
-After fifteen years, I hit a wall.
-After two emotional episodes, I realized I needed to put myself first.
-I earned my Master’s Degree in Counseling at age 50 and opened a private practice.
+They had two girls and she had to play the role of both parents.
+Carol ran the house and was in charge of three lives.
+After 15 years, she hit a wall.
+After two emotional episodes, Carol realized she needed to put herself first.
+She earned her Master’s Degree in Counseling at age 50 and opened a private practice.
 Randy now lives in the new State of Oregon Veterans home.
-He loves where he lives, and I am now able to pursue my interests.
+He loves where he lives, and Carol is now able to pursue her interests.

-As a Dole Caregiver Fellow, I hope to leverage my many years of experience and education in counseling to educate, mentor, and teach other caregivers while learning about myself in the process.
-I want to be that person that caregivers can count on to listen and help when possible.
-I hope to encourage caregivers to practice self-care and take time for themselves.
-And finally, I hope to help other caregivers with navigating the system to get the help that they might need and improve state and national laws to benefit caregivers and veterans.
+As a Dole Caregiver Fellow, Carol hopes to leverage her many years of experience and education in counseling to educate, mentor, and teach other caregivers while learning about herself in the process.
+She wants to be that person that caregivers can count on to listen and help when possible.
+She hopes to encourage caregivers to practice self-care and take time for themselves.
+And finally, she hopes to help other caregivers with navigating the system to get the help that they might need and improve state and national laws to benefit caregivers and veterans.